SUSTAINABILITY Partnerships

 Hong Kong Green Tech Challenge

-HKUST is a Corporate Partner of the Hong Kong Green Tech Challenge, a joint imitative between Carbonless and the HKSTP.
-The Challenge aims to identify tangible opportunities in the building and construction portfolios to adopt and deploy green technologies in support of our sustainability and net-zero roadmaps.
+The Green Tech Challenge aims to identify tangible opportunities in the building and construction portfolios to adopt and deploy green technologies in support of our sustainability and net-zero roadmaps.
+Government agencies and top players in Hong Kong's real estate and construction sectors also took part.
+Shortlisted technologies included sustainable building materials, efficient cooling systems, energy metering, solar integrated glazing, water filters, and carbon capture.
 The university provides opportunity statements, use cases and projects in our pipelines to the Challenge.
+HKUST's Chief Development Strategist, Prof. Christine Loh also serves as Senior Advisor to Carbonless Asia.